aibotsacademy/DataScience-CodingChallenge/README.md

 # Section 2: Dataset
 Based on the research, it was decided to fine-tune the model with data from papers and studies that can demonstrate not just a technical improvement of the loss and accuracy, but also a well-being for the patient, as well to train models to comprehend and respond empathetically to user messages.
 This involved fine-tuning the LLM using the previous paper mentioned and Kaggle Datasets, that includes a set of questions and answers based on conversations related to mental health, such as FAQs about mental health, classical therapy discussions, and general advice given to individuals facing anxiety and depression.
 This resources are:

+- Chatbot for Mental Health Conversations ([Kaggle](https://www.kaggle.com/code/jocelyndumlao/chatbot-for-mental-health-conversations))
 - Counsel Chat is a platform where users can contact verified therapists and ask mental health-related questions.
-- Patient Health Questionnaire-9
-- Chatbot for Mental Health Conversations ([Kaggle](https://www.kaggle.com/code/jocelyndumlao/chatbot-for-mental-health-conversations))

-Additional to the fine tuning data samples, we prompt engineering the model:
+Additional to the fine-tuning dataset, we prompt engineering the model:

 - **System Role**